craig552uk/nigel/README.md

       "session_count":2
     }

-* `sessions` - An object, where each key is asession id, and each item is a `session` object.
+* `sessions` - An object, where each key is a session id and each item is a `session` object.
-* `last_session_id`  - The id of the last active session, data is appended to this session if it is still active, if not a new session is created.
+* `last_session_id`  - The id of the last active session.
+Data is appended to this session if it is still active, if not a new session is created.
 * `session_count` - The total number of sessions for this visitor.
 * `total_page_view_count` - The total number of page views across all sessions.